 Learn to Ski for Free Week

-January 11-17.
-First-time skiers and snowboarders ages 6 and up can receive a free lesson, rentals and trail pass.
-Click here to register, download the coupon and for a list of participating ski areas in New Hampshire.
+January.
+First-time skiers and snowboarders ages 6 and up can receive a free lesson, rentals and trail pass. *This year's program is still being finalized.
+It will be updated here as soon as the information becomes available.

 Vintage Snowmobile Race

-January 11.
+January 10.
 A four-race series will be held again this winter and they are waiting for you to dust off that pre- ’74 relic sleeping in the corner of your garage and join in the fun.
 The series kicks off on January 11 in Pittsburg.
-Visit thegreatnorthwoodssnowmobilerace.com for more information.
+Visit the New Hampshire Snowmobile Association's website for more information.